rmjdish/OWL/index.md

               <span class="inner-chevron">▾</span>
             </button>
             <div class="inner-body">
               <p>This page sets out two broad ways of using the OWL — searching, for when you already have something concrete to look for, and exploring documentation, for when you're browsing without a fixed target.
-It walks through five tools in turn: Search Data Dictionary and Browse by Category for targeted lookups, Popular Variables as a sanity check against common research practice, and NSHD Questionnaires and Topics for understanding context before diving into individual variables.
+It walks through six tools in turn: Search Data Dictionary and Browse by Category for targeted lookups, Popular Variables as a sanity check against common research practice, Longitudinal search to see how the trajectory of the variable changes over time and NSHD Questionnaires and Topics for understanding context before diving into individual variables.
 Each tool is explained with a short description of who it suits and when to reach for it, so if you're not sure which part of the site fits your question, this is the page that points you to the right starting tool rather than leaving you to guess.</p>
               <a class="inner-link" href="/OWL/docs/getting-started/where-to-start/">Go to Where should I start? →</a>
             </div>
           </div>